Ealenn/Echo-Server/docs/pages/docker-compose.md

 ### Example

-You can use environments variables
+You can use environment variables

 ```yaml
 version: '3'